And the Children Shall Lead: Production

+The episode was filmed in July 1968.

 Child actor Craig Hundley, who played Tommy, became a composer and inventor under the name Craig Huxley.
 His Blaster Beam, an 18-foot (5.5 m) long aluminum bar strung with piano wire and played using artillery shells, would appear on Jerry Goldsmith's soundtrack for the first Star Trek film, as well as James Horner's Star Trek II and Star Trek III soundtracks.
 Huxley also composed the piece "Genesis Project" for the "Project Genesis" briefing video in Star Trek II.

 Ferdin (who played Mary) and Tochi (who played Ray) would later reunite on Space Academy, a short-lived series that aired from 1977 to 1979 on CBS.

 The somewhat bizarre casting choice for Gorgan was Melvin Belli, a personal injury attorney known as "The King of Torts."
 His son Caesar played one of the children.

 During a climactic scene on the bridge, the oldest child, Tommy Starnes (played by Craig Hundley), casts a spell to make Captain Kirk's voice unintelligible, so as to render him unable to give orders to his crew.
 To accomplish this effect in the production of the show, some of William Shatner's dialogue was recorded and then played back in reverse.
 When the audio is reversed in this segment of the finished soundtrack, Shatner can be heard clearly for the majority of the segment to state:

 "Remove Lt.
 Uhura and Mr. Spock from the bridge.
 Confine them to quarters.